🟢 Use code KGFIRST5 for 5% off your first booking! 🟢

 • Choose activities with flexible pacing so people can step away or rejoin without derailing the day.

-Why Staying at Our Cabins Makes the Difference
+Why Staying at a Key Getaways Cabin Makes the Difference

 Large groups visiting the Smokies need space, convenience, and amenities that make everyone feel comfortable.
 Our cabins near Sevierville and Pigeon Forge are designed with these needs in mind.
 You get private indoor pools, game rooms, large decks with outdoor seating, and spacious living areas that make gathering natural and enjoyable.